 Go to the Beach

 Without a doubt, the number one thing to do is visit the beach when in Puerto Vallarta.
 That’s why everyone comes here!
 There are all kinds of beaches but the biggest and most popular one (mainly due to its location) is Playa De Los Muertos, which is right in the Romantic Zone of Puerto Vallarta.
 This is the main public beach so expect lots of people and lots of beach vendors.
-There are many other beaches as well, both south and north of Puerto Vallarta.
+There are many other beaches as well, both south and north of Puerto Vallarta, and there are also gay-friendly resorts as well.
 Depending on where you stay, you may need to take a taxi, bus, or uber, all of which is easy.

 If you’re looking for a bit of sea life, considering taking a boat trip to Los Arcos, which is quite popular with snorkellers and light scuba diving.
 I was wondering what the beautiful rock was in front of our hotel and this was it.
 We chose mainly to relax on this trip, especially considering that we only had three nights, but if we come back, we will come here for sure.
 We enjoyed admiring it from our balcony.

 The number one thing I wanted to do during our trip was a boat trip out to Marietas Islands.
 This is a full-day trip and although I don’t care about the snorkelling, I really wanted to see the cave beach.
 They drop you off on one side and you swim through a little opening, arriving at a beach within a cavern.
 Super cool!
 You may even see Humpback whales.
 Unfortunately, due to COVID (I think), I didn’t see any tours during our time there.
 Next time!

 Although there are many things I would have liked to do in Puerto Vallarta, I was more reluctant due to COVID.
 I didn’t want to be in crowded areas, on buses, or taking a packed boat trip out to some of the beautiful islands.
 Instead, I just wanted to lie on a beach and get a tan.